ariard/lightning-rfc/13-offer-encoding.md

 ## Rationale

-Because the messaging layer is unreliable, it's quite possible to receive multuple requests for the same offer.
+Because the messaging layer is unreliable, it's quite possible to receive multiple requests for the same offer.
 As it's the caller's responsibility not to reuse `payer_key` except for recurring invoices, the writer doesn't have to check all the fields are duplicates before simply returning a previous invoice.

-The invoice duplicates fields rather than committing to the previous offer or invrequest.
+The invoice duplicates fields rather than committing to the previous offer or invoice_request.
 This flattened format simplifies storage at some space cost, as the payer need only remember the invoice for any refunds or proof.